EN ISO 11612: Comprehensive Guide for Heat Protective Clothing

 | B3 | 20+ seconds |

-Key Point: Convective heat is a primary hazard in flash fire and welding environments.
+Key Point: Convective heat is a major risk in flash fire, welding, and high-temperature industrial environments.

 Code C: Radiant Heat Protection

-Code C shows protection against radiant heat like infrared rays, which travels directly from heat sources without requiring a medium.
-Performance levels are measured using the Radiant Heat Index (RHTI), similar to Code B methodology.
+Code C measures protection against radiant heat like infrared rays, which travels directly from a heat source without air movement.
+Performance levels are measured using the Radiant Heat Index (RHTI), following a method similar to Code B.

 The four levels range from lowest to highest protection: